 Crown lengthening (or crown exposure) is required when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not accessible.
 It is also usually too close to the bone or below the bone.
-Contact the office of Dr. Smith today if you are interested in receiving crown lengthening.
+Contact the office of Scott A. Smith DDS today if you are interested in receiving crown lengthening.
 Our periodontist would be happy to discuss the procedure and other treatment options.

 Crown lengthening is a gum treatment that has both functional and aesthetic purposes.
 We may recommend crown lengthening if your appearance is affected by what is sometimes called a “gummy smile.”
 A gummy smile is one in which the teeth appear abnormally short because of excessive gum tissue.
 The gum tissue may appear too bulky, or it might look like the gums come down over your teeth too far.
 In most cases, a gummy smile is the result of excessive gum tissue covering teeth that are a normal length and shape.
 To correct this problem and give you a smile you can show off with pride, Dr. Smith may suggest crown lengthening.
 During this treatment, we will simply remove a small amount of the gum tissue, revealing more of the tooth structure and giving your smile a more aesthetic appearance.
 This usually requires just one visit to our office.

 We may also recommend crown lengthening to make a restorative or cosmetic dental treatment possible.
 If the tooth is broken below or very close to the gum line, or if insufficient tooth structure is left for a restoration, Dr. Smith can use crown lengthening to expose more of the tooth so a restoration like a crown or bridge can be placed by your General Dentist.

 To learn more about the uses and benefits of crown lengthening, we welcome you to contact our office today.